 - 420 denier nylon

-- Two front overlay pockets which is great for flat leader storage
+- Two front overlay pockets which are great for flat leader storage

 - Two stretch-mesh pockets on the sides for accessories